drpetersonfernandes/SimpleLauncher/README.md

 **MAME**

-When setting up the MAME emulator you should set SystemIsMAME to true `<SystemIsMAME>true</SystemIsMAME>` this way the application will load the game description into UI alongside the game filename.<br>
+When setting up the MAME emulator, you should set SystemIsMAME to true `<SystemIsMAME>true</SystemIsMAME>`.
+This way, the application will load the game description into the UI alongside the game filename.<br>
-When setting the EmulatorParameters you just need to put the folder where your games are located `<EmulatorParameters>-rompath "G:\OK\MAME\MAME Roms"</EmulatorParameters>`.<br>
+When setting the EmulatorParameters, you only need to specify the folder where your games are located: `<EmulatorParameters>-rompath "G:\OK\MAME\MAME Roms"</EmulatorParameters>`.<br>
 You can also launch MAME Roms using the Retroarch emulator.<br>
-Another way to launch MAME Roms is using [RocketLauncher](https://www.rlauncher.com/).
-For this to work [RocketLauncher](https://www.rlauncher.com/) need to be configured to launch MAME Roms.<br><br>
+Another method to launch MAME Roms is by using [RocketLauncher](https://www.rlauncher.com/).
+For this to work, [RocketLauncher](https://www.rlauncher.com/) needs to be configured to launch MAME Roms.

 ```xml
 <SystemConfig>